Ohio metal plant worker dies after falling into chemical vat

 A hazmat team decontaminated the employees who helped pull him out.
 They were advised to go to the hospital, but all declined.
 The Associated Press reported that a man answering the phone at Techmetals Tuesday said the company had no immediate comment other than to say “all of the appropriate” people had been contacted.

-Dayton Fire Department District Chief Mike Fasnacht said co-workers who saved Swisher were “obviously distraught, WHIO reported.
+Dayton Fire Department District Chief Mike Fasnacht said co-workers who saved Swisher were “obviously distraught," WHIO reported.

 Investigators have not concluded how Swisher died or what caused him to fall into the tank.